 Cardinals' Karlos Dansby: Questionable for Sunday

-Dansby is dealing with a hamstring injury and is listed as questionable for Sunday's game against the Buccaneers, Darren Urban of the Cardinals' official site reports.
+Dansby (hamstring) is listed as questionable for Sunday's game against the Rams, Kent Somers of The Arizona Republic reports.

-Dansby has already dealt with hip, knee and shin injuries this season, and was limited in practice this week with the hamstring issue.
-Josh Byrnes and Scooby Wright would be due for increased snaps at inside linebacker should Dansby be unable to play.
+Dansby was at least a limited participant all week in practice, so the expectation is that linebacker will be able to give it a go this Sunday.
+Expect the linebacker to be a game-time decision this weekend, but given that Dansby is yet to miss a game this season, he should be ready to go.

 More News